matheusmota3242/momentum_trading/README.md

 # Trading using momentum strategy
 First project of AI Trading Nanodegree from Udacity.
-This project addresses trading strategy using momentum strategie.
+This project addresses trading strategy using momentum strategy.